Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/3 - Microprocessor and Microcontroller/20 - Clocks, Frequency, and Machine Cycles.md

 Clocks, Frequency, and Machine Cycles

-## Clock Signal
+## Clock

-A clock signal is a digital waveform that coordinates actions in digital circuits.
-It alternates between high (1) and low (0) at a regular interval.
+A clock syncs all internal operations of a microcontroller.
+It uses an on-chip oscillator to generate a square wave signal.

+Assume that 1 machine cycle = 12 oscillator cycles for this note.

 ### Clock Characteristics